elarmust/PHP-Server-Framework/README.md

 # PHP Server Framework
-A lightweight PHP server framework powered by Swoole for creating HTTP/WebSocket servers.
+A lightweight PHP server framework powered by OpenSwoole, integrating MVC architecture and WebSockets within a single server instance.<br />
+One of the key features is its modularity, allowing you to extend its functionality by creating custom modules.

 **Note: This project is currently under development, and some features may not work as expected.
 Feel free to explore and contribute, but be aware that the codebase is subject to changes.**

-# Main features
-+ HTTP router
-+ MVC
-+ WebSocket
-+ Database migrations
-+ Event system
-+ Task scheduling
-+ CLI
-+ Logging
-+ Configuration system

 # General requirements
 + MySQL database